What Does “Queued” Mean in Gmail? 10 Proven Fixes for Queued Emails

 What does queued mean in Gmail?

 In Gmail, “queued” means that an email you tried to send is stuck on a waiting list.
-For some reason, Gmail wasn’t able to send it right away.
+Think of it like a line at a post office, your email is waiting for its turn to be processed and delivered.

 In most cases, queued emails will eventually get delivered without any problems.
 But if you’re worried, you can try troubleshooting the issue.